KrumpetPirate/AAXtoMP3/README.md

 chapters's title and an HQ cover: `audible download --all --aaxc --cover --cover-size 1215 --chapter`.

 To make AAXtoMP3 use the additional data, specify the **--use-audible-cli-data**
-flag: it expects the cover and the chapter files to be in the same location of the AAX file.
+flag: it expects the cover and the chapter files (and the voucher, if converting an aaxc file) to be in the same location of the AAX file.
 The naming of these files must be the one set by audible-cli.

 For more information on how to use the `audible-cli` package, check out the git page [audible-cli](https://github.com/mkb79/audible-cli).